YBronst/CloverBuildScripts/README.md

 # Clover bootloader build instructions

 # To build the Clover loader from source, you can use my **updated `buildme` script**
-# First you need to run `"CloverBuilderClean` which will download all the necessary sources**
+# First you need to run `CloverBuilderClean` which will download all the necessary sources**

 - Clover Builder Clean - Script that will automatically download CloverBootloader from sources
 - buldme - Main script for compiling CloverBootloader